cedar-policy/cedar-docs/docs/collections/_policies/policy-examples.md

   resource in Account::"jane"
 );
 ```
-This following example shows how you might create a policy that allows the user `alice` to perform any action on resources in the album `jane_vaction`.
+This following example shows how you might create a policy that allows the user `alice` to perform any action on resources in the album `jane_vacation`.
 ```Cedar
 permit(
   principal == User::"alice",